Everything you need to know about the longevity diet

-Move over Mediterranean and make way for the diet of the future which is about way more than what you put in your mouth, because its cornerstone is about the time of day that you eat.
+The diet of the future is about way more than what you put in your mouth, because its cornerstone is about the time of day that you eat.

 As much as eating a healthy, balanced diet is imperative for good health it’s becoming ever more apparent that the timing of your meals makes a massive difference to your weight, your waistline and your overall wellbeing too.

 Late night snacking

 Reaching for a late night cookie or a sneaky little cheese plate might not seem like much of a big deal and if it’s only very occasionally, you’ll probably find it isn’t.
 But habitually grazing after dinner and snacking post 8pm might be ruining your chances of losing weight and putting all the hard work you’ve been doing to eat right, to waste.
 It can not only add unnecessary calories, but also make your digestive system work overtime when it should be resting.
 Also your blood pressure is less likely to drop in the night if you’ve been eating close to bedtime, so you’ll be more wakeful as well.